3C277.1 e-MERLIN workshop: Part 2 - Imaging

 ← back to top

-Experiment with changing the relative weights given to longer baselines.
-Default natural weighting gives zero weight to parts of the uv plane with no samples.
-Briggs weighting interpolates between samples, giving more weight to the interpolated areas for lower values of robust.
-For an array like e-MERLIN with sparser sampling on long baselines, this has the effect of increasing their contribution, i.e. making the synthesised beam smaller.
-This may bring up the jet/core, at the expense of the extended lobes.
+Now we will experiment with adjusting the relative weights assigned to longer baselines.
+Default natural weighting assigns zero weight to parts of the uv plane without samples.
+Briggs weighting interpolates between samples, adding more weight to the interpolated areas for lower values of the 'robust' variable.
+For an array like e-MERLIN, which has sparser sampling on long baselines, this enhances their contribution, resulting in a smaller synthesised beam.
+This may highlight the jet/core, possibly at the expense of the extended lobes.
 Low values of robust increase the noise.
-You can combine with tapering or multiscale, but initially remove these parameters.
+You can combine this with tapering or multiscale, but initially, remove these parameters.

 tclean(vis='1252+5634.ms',